Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Background and relevant work

 \subsection{Theoretical analyses}

-The theoretical study of online learning with one-hidden-layer neural networks has brought considerable insights to statistical learning theory \cite{saad1995a, saad1995b, Riegler1995,goldt2020modeling, refinetti2021classifying}.
+The theoretical study of online learning with 1-hidden-layer neural networks has brought considerable insights to statistical learning theory \citep{saad1995a, saad1995b, Riegler1995,goldt2020modeling, refinetti2021classifying}.
 We leverage these works to understand learning with biologically plausible algorithms.
 Through similar analysis, \citet{refinetti} analytically confirmed the previous results of \citet{lillicrap2016random, noekland2016direct, frenkel2019learning} showing that the key to learning with direct feedback alignment (DFA) is the alignment between the network's weights and the feedback matrices, which allows for the DFA gradient to be aligned to the BP gradient.
 The authors further show that the fixed nature of the feedback matrices induces a degeneracy-breaking effect where, out of many equally good solutions, a network trained with DFA converges to the one that maximizes the alignment between feedforward and feedback weights.
-This effect, however, imposes constraints on the structure of the feedback weights for learning, and possibly explains the difficulty of training convolutional neural networks with DFA.

-\citet{bordelon2022influence} derived self-consistent equations for the learning curves of DFA and FA in infinite-width networks via a path integral formulation of the training dynamics and investigated the impact of feedback alignment on the inductive bias.
+This effect, however, imposes constraints on the structure of the feedback weights for learning, and possibly explains the difficulty of training convolutional neural networks with DFA. \citet{bordelon2022influence} derived self-consistent equations for the learning curves of DFA and FA in infinite-width networks via a path integral formulation of the training dynamics and investigated the impact of biologically plausible rules on feature learning.